dashingsoft/pyarmor/docs/usage.rst

 These `PyArmor`_ features could import security further:

 1. Enable :ref:`Advanced Mode` if the platform is supported
+2. :ref:`Binding obfuscated scripts to fixed Python library` if possible
-2. Using the corresponding :ref:`Restrict Mode`
+3. Using the corresponding :ref:`Restrict Mode`
-3. :ref:`Using project` and config `obf_mode=2`
+4. :ref:`Using project` and config `obf_mode=2`
-4. :ref:`Using plugin to improve security` by injecting your private checkpoints in the obfuscated scripts
+5. :ref:`Using plugin to improve security` by injecting your private checkpoints in the obfuscated scripts

 About the security of obfuscated scripts, refer to :ref:`The Security of PyArmor`